|

 larger counties are divided.
 For more information see the

 BSBI website.
-I record Grid references when I
+I record grid references when I

 take photographs and use the digital data from the